 Adding convenience to power, anybody can use it.
 And we all do.

 Politically, I’m independent.
 I don’t fully align with any of the major parties, which means all of them have a problem with me.
-My liberal friends think I’m too conservative (because I’m pro-life, pro-traditional marriage, and crave small government and fiscal responsibility).
-My conservative friends think I’m too liberal (because I believe being pro-life is more important than being anti-abortion and because I support #BlackLivesMatter, immigration, and gun control).
+My liberal friends think I’m too conservative (because I’m pro-life, pro-marriage and traditional values, and crave small government and fiscal responsibility).
+My conservative friends think I’m too liberal (because I believe being pro-life should extend to all of life, not just the unborn; and because I support racial equality and justice, immigration, and gun control).

 Please don’t get trapped by the issues or confessions I’ve just shared.
 None of that is my point.
 Stay with me.